 Wedgemount Lake - Best Whistler Hiking in June

-Wedgemount Lake tends to be difficult to reach due to snow on the trail well into June.
-The final, steep section of trail to the lake is challenging in nice weather and no snow.
-Covered in snow and in bad weather it is far too challenging and dangerous for most.
-For most hikers, lingering snow in June on the Wedgemount Lake trail make it best left until July.
+Wedgemount Lake tends to be difficult to reach due to snow on the trail well into June, though this year the snow is vanishing fast!
+The trail is challenging and steep in nice weather and no show, when it is snow covered it is vastly more difficult and potentially dangerous.
 Russett Lake is similarly challenging to get to in June due to snow on the trail.
 If you try it in early June you will have to tackle a few sections of snow along the trail.
 By late June the trails to Russett Lake are less covered in snow and much easier.
 Still, waiting until after June to hike to Russett Lake is a good idea for most hikers.
 Brew Lake is a challenging place to get to in nice summer weather.
 Battling sections of snow in June make it far more difficult.
 Also finding the lake partly frozen and surrounded in snow is heartbreaking on a hot day in early June when you desperately want to jump in after a long hike!

 You May Encounter This in Early June